BraveHeart-tex/BraveHeart-tex/README.md

 # About Me:

-🔭 I’m currently working on Web Development with Next.js 13 and Typescript.<br/>
+🔭 I’m currently working on Web Development with Next.js 14, Three Fiber and Typescript.<br/>

 # My Latest Blog Posts 📖